164th Cyberspace Operations Squadron: Modern Era

-As of 25 August 2021, the 179th AW was chosen as the preferred site for the Air National Guard's first cyber warfare wing (CWW).
+As of 25 August 2021, the 179th AW was chosen as the preferred site for the Air National Guard's first cyber warfare wing.
 The decision came after many months of uncertainty, starting in mid 2020.
-The original proposal was that either the 133d AW of the Minnesota ANG or the 179th AW of the Ohio ANG would host the new CWW mission, and in the process divesting the respective unit's C-130H fleet.
+The original proposal was that either the 133d Airlift Wing of the Minnesota ANG or the 179th would host the new mission, and in the process divesting the unit's C-130H fleet.
 Initially, local officials were defenders of the 179th's role in supporting the Air Force's tactical airlift mission.
-In time, however, their focus shifted towards support in securing the CWW mission for the 179th AW.
+In time, however, their focus shifted towards support in securing the cyber warfare mission for the 179th.
 Despite many citing the need to maintain a larger fleet of the world's foremost tactical airlifter, the Air Force has continued with plans to reduce the C-130 fleet by approximately 50 aircraft, mainly by retiring the oldest of the C-130H fleet.
-In July 2022, the last C-130H assigned to the 179th AW was divested, ending a nearly 80 year heritage of flying service, and 46 years of C-130 operations.
+In June 2022, the last C-130H assigned to the 179th AW was divested, ending a nearly 80 year heritage of flying service, and 46 years of C-130 operations.